twentyOne2x/attnmarkets-docs/pages/introduction/who-attn-is-for.md

 Examples:

-- launchpads and incubators,
+- launchpads and incubators
-- project studios,
+- project studios
-- vertical networks that spin up multiple products.
+- vertical networks that spin up multiple products

 Typical goals:

-- plug **revenue-backed credit** into your launch template,
+- plug **revenue-backed credit** into your launch template
-- use vesting + future revenue to support larger tickets for your best teams,
+- use vesting + future revenue to support larger tickets for your best teams
-- earn a share of the financing stack.
+- earn a share of the financing stack
+- offer projects a standard way to route revenues, earn on idle balances, and access credit

 Your section:
 [For Launchpads & Incubators](../users/for-launchpads-and-incubators.md)